docsforadobe/after-effects-scripting-guide/docs/text/textdocument.rst

 **Description**

 True if a Text layer has All Caps enabled; otherwise false.
-To set this value, use ``fontCapsOption`` added in After Effects 24.0.
+To set this value, use :ref:`fontCapsOption<TextDocument.fontCapsOption>` added in After Effects 24.0.

 .. warning::